 Hello.
 I’m director/editor Frank Stamm.
 A few years ago I challenged myself.
 I decided that with no prior experience making films I would become a world-class director within ten Youtube videos.
-I am past the mid-point on my way to the tenth video.
 If you have an interest in no-budget filmmaking, won’t you join me on my journey to becoming a world-class director?
 Here, walk with me.
 I will catalog my filmic efforts and tell you what’s gone right, and what’s gone wrong.
 Join me in my march to be known worldwide as “Sodock’s (hick town in Western New York State) Mad Director”.

 My first film/video was a 3 minute goof called “Living Simply” (2008).
 My original plan was to release a number of short comedy videos on Youtube hoping that one of them would go viral.
 I lost interest in that pursuit quickly.
 “Living Simply” starred Del Rivers (soon to become ever-present in my films), and the basic script was provided by Vice Admiral Richard Gagnier, who asked not to receive credit for it.
 The film was shot with a borrowed video camera that had fairly grainy resolution.